End of life care planning

 Strictly speaking, you’re offered end of life care when your illness no longer responds to treatment and you’re expected to die within six months.

-However, it will start when you need it and continue for as long as you need it, even if this is for a few days or weeks, many months or some years.
+However, it will start when you need it.
+And, it’ll continue for as long as you need it, even if this is for a few days or weeks, many months or some years.

 What does end of life care involve?

 End of life care will be different for everybody.
-Your palliative care team should take you and your family’s needs and preferences into account when arranging your end of life care.
+Your palliative care team should think about your and your family’s needs when planning your end of life care.

-As with palliative care, it is a holistic approach that supports you and your loved ones’ emotional, social, practical and spiritual needs.
+As with palliative care, it is an all-inclusive (holistic) plan that supports your and your loved ones’ emotional, social, practical and spiritual needs.

 Below are some of the things that you and your loved ones may want to consider when thinking about end of life care.
 If you don’t already have an Advance Care plan, this could be a great starting point.